 If approved, the recertification expiration date will be extended for one year, thus allowing time to accumulate the necessary continuing education credits.
 At the end of one year, applicants will be required to submit a completed recertification application form demonstrating that they meet the continuing education requirements.
 The full recertification application fee is also due at that time.
 Upon successful recertification, the new two-year recertification period will begin at the end of the extension period.

-To request the extension, the following materials must be submitted by the recertification deadline:
+To request the extension, the financial hardship application must be completed here.

 Ineligibility for extensions